Antherkiv/billboard-cinema/README.md

 Billboard cinema
 ---
-I have a bug in the url match just reload please.

-It's intended to be a monorepo that stores microservices written in python:
+This it's intended to be a monorepo that stores microservices written in python and a pure ES mashup:

 1. Registration and authentication
 2. Movie description